 I have also seen some reports of Nissan adding this style of carpeting into their 2009-2015 Nissan Maxima!

 The last generation Ford Escape also has carpeting in their wheel wells.

-While this might at first seem like an annoying and pointless thing to do to a vehicle, I am sure it is needed to give you the best experience possible.
+While this might at first seem like an annoying and pointless thing (and unfortunately can’t get a robot vacuum to clean it like this one) to do to a vehicle, I am sure it is needed to give you the best experience possible.